mackey123/The-Scottish-Highlands2/README.md

 ## Welcome

 This is the Readme for my Scottish Highlands website!
  I hope to provide all the necessary information and and answer any questions you may have.
+ It is responsive on all devices, view the website here []

 ## Overview